-AXIS Pharmacy Northwest is pleased to announce that the honoree of the “Vet of the Month” for August 2020 is Chelsea Tripp of BARC (Bridge Animal Referral Center) in Edmonds, Washington.
-She was nominated by Dr. Mark Zacharia of Edmonds-Westgate Veterinary Hospital, who was our “Vet of the Month” for June 2020.
+AXIS Pharmacy Northwest is pleased to announce that the honoree of the “Featured Vet” for August 2020 is Chelsea Tripp of BARC (Bridge Animal Referral Center) in Edmonds, Washington.
+She was nominated by Dr. Mark Zacharia of Edmonds-Westgate Veterinary Hospital, who was our “Featured Vet” for June 2020.
 Dr. Tripp has been practicing in the Seattle area for over eight years and is board certified in medical oncology by the American College of Veterinary Internal Medicine.
 We are proud to feature Dr. Chelsea Tripp this month and invite you to read more about her life and career below.

 Tell us a little bit about BARC

 BARC is a specialty hospital that offers oncology, surgery and ophthalmology care for your pets.
 We have been in the Edmonds area for five years but serve a large demographic, spanning from the Canadian border to the Olympic peninsula and south to Des Moines.

 At BARC, our purpose is to bridge the human-animal bond, so people can make the most of every moment they have with their pets.
 We believe in providing compassionate care for your companion with innovative and creative options to help maintain quality of life.

 What type of animals do you help the most?

 The majority are small animals and about 10% are exotics and zoo animals.

 We offer clinical trials and cutting-edge approaches to cancer and surgery.

 When was the moment that you decided that you wanted to become a veterinarian?